MileHacker Logo

 Flattened, ground meat patties (beef or mutton) with spices and sometimes pomegranate seeds or tomato.
 Deep-fried or pan-fried and served hot.
 Find them at local eateries and street food stalls.

-A well-known Pashtun dish.
+A renowned Pashtun dish.

 Peshawari Karahi

 A rich, flavorful curry, typically with mutton or chicken.
-Prepared in a wok-like karahi with fresh tomatoes, green chilies, ginger, and garlic.
+Cooked in a wok-like karahi with fresh tomatoes, green chilies, ginger, and garlic.
 Traditional versions use minimal onions, allowing the flesh and fresh ingredients to shine.

 Try this at local restaurants.